Assistance programs Beaver County.

 Contact Community Services Program of Beaver County at (724) 847-3889 to learn more about any of these programs, or to apply for aid.
 Click to learn more on Beaver County community action agency.

-Assistance for basic needs and bills in Beaver County
+Free basic needs and financial assistance paying bills in Beaver County

 Residents of the county can also contact nearby churches or Catholic Charity organizations.
 For example, some services and coverage may be provided by the nearby Allegheny County region.
 The various organizations work together to provide food, financial assistance, and other support to the poor and low income.
 Last, but not least, they can provide emergency and disaster assistance for crisis situations.
 Learn about local Pittsburgh area Catholic Charities.